ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 	- III/VI
 	- holosystolic
 	- decrescendo
-	- ceases in mid-to-late systole in acue
+	- ceases in mid-to-late systole in acute severe MR
+	- prominent at apex and radiates to axilla
+	- ruptured chordae tendineae or primary involvement of the posterior mitral leaflet with prolapse or flail --> regurgitant jet is eccentric, directed anteriorly, and strikes the LA wall adjacent to the aortic root --> transmitted to base of heart --> maybe confused with AS
+	- ruptured chordae tendineae --> cooing or "seagull" quality